 Music spots around Oxford Street and Covent Garden

-Just around the corner, the side-by-side houses of Handel & Hendrix in London were once home to George Frideric Handel and Jimi Hendrix.
+In Mayfair, the side-by-side houses of Handel & Hendrix in London were once home to George Frideric Handel and Jimi Hendrix.
 Explore Hendrix’s home, restored to the state it was in when he lived there in 1969, and walk through Handel’s rehearsal and performance rooms.

 A tour of London's musical heritage wouldn't be complete without a visit to Covent Garden's Royal Opera House.
 Open to the public during the day, this world-famous theatre also has cut-price tickets available at less than £10 for opera and ballet performances.

 Follow the Rolling Stones in Chelsea and Kensington